analogdevicesinc/ai8x-training/README.md

 Ubuntu Linux 20.04 can be used inside the Windows Subsystem for Linux (WSL2) by following https://docs.nvidia.com/cuda/wsl-user-guide/.
-*Please note that WSL2 with CUDA is a pre-release, and unexpected behavior may occur.*
+*Please note that WSL2 with CUDA is a pre-release, and unexpected behavior may occur, for example unwanted upgrades to a pre-release of the operating system.*

 ##### macOS